- Do you have a BEd degree in preschool teacher education?

 Completing the programme allows a student to apply for the M.Ed. in preschool teacher education

-A Bachelor's degree (B.Ed.) in preschool teacher education, in general with a first-class grade (7.25) or above.
+A Bachelor's degree (B.Ed.) in preschool teacher education, with a first-class grade (7.25) or above.

 - CV